 The next year, she went back for a visit to the Naulahka unit, where the women tried a new scheme without Miss Swanton.
 They lived in shacks and tents and cooked their own meals.
-In four days she went to two corn roasts, a canoeing party, which ended with a campfire, marshmallows and stories.
+In four days she went to two corn roasts and a canoeing party, which ended with a campfire, marshmallows and stories.
+She wrote,

 An enjoyment of outdoor life and each other is enough to fill a summer with the very happiest kind of times.
 A dollar will buy enough hot dogs and marshmallows.

-Alice Holway became a teacher’s assistant t a school of landscape architecture for women.
-Then she bought a farm in Putney, Vt., where for many years she welcomed anyone who wanted to come and stay – in a tepee or a van or in the chicken house.
-She taught young people about horticulture and became a local legend, living into her 80s.
+Alice Holway became a teacher’s assistant at a school of landscape architecture for women.
+Then she bought a farm in Putney, Vt., where for many years she welcomed anyone who wanted to come and stay.
+They had a choice of a tepee or a van or in the chicken house.
+She also taught young people about horticulture and became a local legend, living into her 80s.
 She praised the Woman’s Land Army soon after she left it:

 It meant better health and more strength, than they had ever known before.

-The Woman’s Land Army would be revived during World War II.
+The Woman’s Land Army would then be revived during World War II.

 With thanks to Fruits of Victory: The Woman’s Land Army of America in the Great War, by Elaine Weiss and ‘Eleventh Biennial Report of the Commissioner of Agriculture’ and the State Forester of the State of Vermont, 1920-22.
 This story last updated in 2022.